earthly/website/blog/_posts/2023-01-27-build-and-deploy-PyApp-with-bazel.md

  - Bazel
  - Deploy
  - Dependencies
+excerpt: "This article introduces Bazel, a build tool that automates the build process and testing of software.
+It explains the benefits of using Bazel for incremental builds and provides a step-by-step tutorial on how to implement Bazel for building and deploying a Python app with Flask.
+The tutorial covers creating the folder structure, declaring dependencies, implementing the calculator app and unit tests, and running the application.
+The article also mentions an alternative solution, Earthly, for building and testing software using containers."
 ---
 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster.
 This article is about Bazel.
 If you are looking for a simpler approach to monorepo builds then [check us out](/).**